LincaMarius/ISAP-1_Logisim_Simulation/README.md

 Since all instructions are considered as the NOP instruction, we will have a maximum number of steps equal to 2, the NEXT signal resets the Step Counter in step T3.

+The question arises - what characteristics must the used memory have?

+The first information needed is given by how many micro-steps are needed to correctly execute the most complex instruction.
+We have 3 bits encoding micro-steps T1 – T8.

+These 3 bits will control the least significant bits of the ROM address, namely bits A0, A1, A2.

+The following information is given by the binary code of the instruction being executed.
+The ISAP-1 computer has 4-bit coded instructions.
+These will control address bits A3, A4, A5 and A6.

+We also implement a set of extended instructions that have no parameters and can be detected by the fact that the most significant 4 bits of the instruction are high.

+Thus, we will have one more bit to allow us to distinguish between normal instructions and extended instructions.

+This bit will be the most significant bit of the ROM address, bit A7.

+So, we need a memory that has 8 addresses, so 2^8 = 256 memory locations. \
+The control signals are: EP, PM, EI, LAR, LI, LP, CP and NEXT. \
+There are 8 control signals in total.
+So, we can use a standard ROM with 8 bits of data. \
+The required ROM capacity is 256 x 8 = 2k bytes.